pierky/arouteserver/docker/README.md

 ```

 After running the container, the configurations will be saved inside the local host's directory, `~/arouteserver_configs` in the example.

+Please note: the container will just terminate once the configuration is built; this is the expected behaviour, it's not supposed to stay up, but to only generate the config and then shutdown.

 #### Customizing the route-server features